Shiv007/GettingCleaningProject/README.md

 ### The following files from the initial dataset is used:

-features.txt - includes the descriptions for features measured train/X_train.txt - includes the measurements of the features in train set (one row - 1 measurement of 561 features) test/X_test.txt - includes the measurements of the features in test set train/subject_train.txt - subject for each measurement from the train set test/subject_test.txt - subject for each measurement from the test set train/y_train.txt - activity (from 1 to 6) for each measurement from the train set test/y_test.txt - activity (from 1 to 6) for each measurement from the test set
+features.txt - includes the descriptions for features measured

+train/X_train.txt - includes the measurements of the features in train set

+test/X_test.txt - includes the measurements of the features in test set

+train/subject_train.txt - subject for each measurement from the train set

+test/subject_test.txt - subject for each measurement from the test set

+train/y_train.txt - activity (from 1 to 6) for each measurement from the train set

+test/y_test.txt - activity (from 1 to 6) for each measurement from the test set